Nile cruise from Aswan to Luxor

 The Khnum Temple of Esna

-Continue to the vicinity of the Nile island Gezirat Gabr, about 15 kilometers to the northeast of Luxor, where the Dahabeya will anchor to observe the solar eclipse.
-The spot is located directly under the central line of the totality zone, where the duration of the total phase is 6 minutes & 22 seconds, only one second less than at the spot of the maximum of the eclipse in the desert, southeast of Luxor.
+We continue about five kilometers north of Luxor, where the Dahabeya anchors on the western shore to observe the solar eclipse.
+The spot is close to the center line of the totality zone, where the duration of the total phase is 6 minutes & 22 seconds, only one second less than at the spot of the maximum of the eclipse in the desert, southeast of Luxor.

 Day 7 (02.08.27): Solar eclipse

 Today is marked by the longest total solar eclipse until the year 2114.
-The duration of the total phase at the anchorage of the Dahabeya, by Gabr Island on the Nile, is an extraordinary 6 minutes & 22 seconds and begins shortly after 10:00 am UT (1:00 pm local time) with the sun almost vertical (81 degrees).
+The duration of the total phase at the anchorage of the Dahabeya, which is about 5 kilometers north of Luxor, is an extraordinary 6 minutes & 22 seconds and begins shortly after 13:00 local time with the sun almost vertical (81 degrees).
 The event will last approximately 2 hours & 45 minutes from the start of the partial eclipse.

-Experience this phenomenon of the century on the upper deck of the Dahabeya or on the small Nile island at the ship's anchorage, where we will provide a suitable spot exclusively for our guests.
+Experience this astronomical phenomenon of the century on the deck of the Dahabeya or on the west bank of the Nile, in a garden rented exclusively for our guests, which is located in the immediate vicinity of the anchorage.

 Eye protection: Observing a solar eclipse without protective filters (solar eclipse glasses) can lead to serious and permanent damage to the eyes, including blindness.
 HERE you will find expert tips on how to protect your eyes.